So, you've gotten engaged and you've been plunged into the strange world of planning out your wedding! Isn't it wonderful?

 We've broken it down :

-● Style & Ability: Their photos should make you feel the way you want them to make you feel while retaining a timeless and talented look that won’t quickly go out of style.
+● Perspective Approach and Editing Style: Their photos should make you feel the way you want them to make you feel while retaining a timeless and talented look that won’t quickly go out of style.
+You can learn more about the importance of Approach and Style by visiting our post on “Which Photography Style is Best for My Wedding?”

 ●Interpersonal Skills & Client Care: Your wedding photographer should have the ability to make you comfortable so you look relaxed and enjoy having them there.
 Also, they need to be able to manage their time and others, not only to help your big day stay on schedule but to rescue it from being "too behind."
 They also need to be able to confidently direct groups of people for formal photos, without seeming like a pushy jerk.